girot-ethz/ddm/14_3D_Printing_Tutorial.md

 ![3D_Printing_15_Skirt.png](doc/3D_Printing_15_Skirt.png)

 >**Skirt** – is an outline around the printed area on the first layer.
 It indicates how well the filament gets extruded and how it sticks to the printing bed.
-Stop the print if you see an unclean skirt at the beginning of your print.
+Stop the printing process if you see an unclean skirt at the beginning of your print.

 ![3D_Printing_16_Brim.png](doc/3D_Printing_16_Brim.png)